 Dynamic stretching consists of several repeated movements that take the join to the limit of its range of motion while simultaneously activating the muscles of that joint.

-Typical examples of dynamic stretches are jumping jacks, lunges and squats.
-They take your joints to the limits of the range of motion while simultaneously activating and preparing them to the upcoming exercise or work.
+Typical examples of dynamic stretches are jumping jacks, lunges, and squats.
+They take your joints to the limits of the range of motion.
+While simultaneously activating and preparing them for the upcoming exercise or work.

-The first stretches will be for the lower body.
-This great two routine will stretch every major muscle in your lower body and lower back.
+Here’s a great stretching routine by AdvocateHealthCare for the lower body.
+This routine will stretch every major muscle in your lower body and lower back.
 (YouTube embed.
 Content not created or owned by ElderStrength.com):

-This is a gentle stretch routine for all your upper body muscles by More Life Health Seniors.
+This is a great gentle stretch routine for all your upper body muscles by More Life Health Seniors.
 It includes stretches for the neck, chest, shoulders, triceps, upper back, lower back, and wrists.
 (YouTube embed.
 Content not created or owned by ElderStrength.com).

 Stretching is not that hard and it’s very beneficial for your health.
 The best thing is that it makes you feel great when you stretch your whole body!
 So don’t be afraid to get started with a stretching routine today.